The Best Method: Cloud vs. Physical Storage for Digital Evidence

 Potential Risk of Cyberattacks

 Storing sensitive evidence in the cloud means it is accessible to the outside world.
 This exposes it to potential cyberattacks.
-While cloud providers typically implement robust security measures, the risk of unauthorized access or data loss cannot be entirely eliminated.
+While cloud providers typically implement robust security measures, the risk of unauthorized access or data loss cannot be eliminated.

 Data Privacy and Jurisdiction